StudentAP/Spring2020_GAME2338/game_review_two.md

 ### Rating

-Insert your own rating.
-Example: I rate games from 1 to 5 stars and I give this game a 3 star rating.
+I give this game a 9 out of 10 It's fun and engaging, but the only problem I have is youhave to pay in order to unlock the rest of the game's guns and tools.

 ## Summary